saberland/create-portfolio/README.md

 <img src="https://user-images.githubusercontent.com/8784712/58467049-7f611d00-816d-11e9-954d-2048784bbe11.png" alt="create-portfolio-preview">
 </a>

+## Introduction

 Create Portfolio helps you kickstart a personal website that showcases your work as a software developer.
+It will automatically render a webpage with the owner's profile information, including a photo, bio, and repositories.

+Your personal website is waiting to be personalized, though.
+It includes space to highlight your specific areas of interest in software development, like languages or industries.
+And it's standing by to publish your next great blog post.

+It's all possible using the combination of [Saber](https://saber.land) (for building your website), and GitHub's API (for automatically populating your website with content).

 ## Quick Start